Frequently Asked Questions

-A professional ambulance service requires expensive, fully equipped vehicles costing about $135,000 each to provide reliable service to the community on a 24 hour basis.
-There are many hidden costs such as insurance, vehicle and equipment maintenance and repair, telephone, fuel, radio equipment, utilities and of course payroll associated with staffing 24 hours a day, 7 days a week.
+A professional ambulance service requires expensive, fully equipped vehicles costing about $170,000 each to provide reliable service to the community on a 24 hour basis.
+There are many additional overhead costs such as insurance, vehicle and equipment maintenance and repair, telephone, fuel, radio equipment, utilities and of course payroll associated with staffing 24 hours a day, 7 days a week.

 Does Medicare or my insurance pay the ambulance bill?

-Medicare pays from an approved fee schedule which is approximately half of the total price for your transport.
+Medicare pays from an approved fee schedule which is approximately half of the total billed amount for your transport.
 Commercial insurance companies vary on their reimbursements rates, most follow the Medicare payment schedules and apply a yearly deductible and co-payment on each use of the ambulance.
-By purchasing a membership you can save 50% on these out of pocket costs, up to a maximum of $125.00 per transport.
-Review your insurance plan to determine if these non-covered costs apply to you.
+By purchasing a membership you can save up to 50% on these out of pocket costs, up to a maximum of $125.00 per transport.
+Review your insurance plan to determine if these out of pocket costs apply to you.

 What is covered under a membership?

 All covered members are entitled to unlimited emergency and medically necessary non-emergency ambulance transportation.
 Members without insurance or not having ambulance coverage within their plan are eligible for a reduction in our standard billable charges to an amount equivalent to the current Medicare approved fee schedule for services when they are needed.

 What is not covered under a membership?

 Ambulance transports deemed to be non-medically necessary as defined by the centers for Medicare and Medicaid services, as well as wheelchair van transportation.
-These services normally result in charges to the patient.
+These services normally result in charges directly to the patient.